Disclosure Requirements - France

 - Law no. 2001-420 relating to the new economic regulations of 15 May 2001, Article 119 (Chapter VI - Identification of shareholders), which provides that the owner of securities may be represented by a registered intermediary.

-Failure to comply with Articles L.228-2 to L. 228-3-1 of the French Commercial Code (that is, where information about beneficial owners required pursuant to these articles has not been provided before the prescribed deadlines or is not exhaustive or accurate), results in the suspension of voting rights and the postponement of dividend payment with respect to the relevant securities until compliance with such Articles is obtained.
-If non-compliance results from wilful misconduct, a French judge could suspend voting or dividend rights for up to five years (Article L228-3-3).
+Failure to comply with Articles L.228-1 and L.228-2 to L. 228-3-1 of the French Commercial Code (that is, where information about beneficial owners required pursuant to these articles has not been provided before the prescribed deadlines or is not exhaustive or accurate), may result in the suspension of voting and dividend rights with respect to the relevant securities for up to five years (Article L.228-3-3).

 Obligation to report threshold crossings